cfanatic/vsomeip-fuzzing/README.md

 ## Fuzzing

-Switch into the build folder, and perform a fuzz session on the target by calling:
+Perform a fuzz session on the target by calling:

 ```bash
 mkdir -p afl/input afl/finding